-The course includes the making of the jumpsuit as part of the project, but it is not a full sewing course.
-The sewing process is shown to give context and help you understand how the roses can be planned around garment construction.
+The course also includes the making of the jumpsuit, but it is not a full sewing course.
+The sewing process is included because the construction of the garment directly affects the placement and attachment of the roses.

-The main focus is the roses, their placement, and how they can change the character of a garment.
+The main focus is the roses, their composition and their relationship with the garment underneath.

-You will learn how to make dimensional fabric roses suitable for garment embellishment, not loose decorative flowers.
+You will learn how to make dimensional fabric roses specifically for garment decoration, including how I vary their size, shape and construction.

-You will see how to plan a rose composition for a wearable surface, especially around the shoulders, back, seams, and upper body area.
+You will learn how to plan a rose composition across a garment, taking into account shoulders, back, seams, proportions and the overall silhouette.

-You will learn how I approach the order of work: choosing a garment base, sewing the main garment, adding roses during construction where useful, and finishing the composition once the garment is complete.
+You will see how I plan the order of work: choosing the garment, sewing the main sections, adding roses at the appropriate stages and completing the composition after construction.

 The course includes video lessons covering: